Siko91/my-first-NestJS-app/README.md

 **The things I like:**

+- I REALLY LIKE how tests can be updated and executed without the need for a TypeScrip build step.
+  - the tests are likely executed with something like `ts-node` behind the scenes.
+That's awesome!
 - Unit tests are fast enough to run on each file modification
 - API documentation is generated from actual code (instead of from comments or OpenAPI files)